jerrinot/questdb-jbug/questdb-unorthodox-java.md

 ---

-# Technique #5: Runtime Bytecode Generation
+# Execution Technique 2: Runtime Bytecode Generation

 ## Custom Comparators for ORDER BY